-It is important when you enter into any finance agreement that you fully understand all the key facts of the agreement.
-This blog is aimed at people, like me, who generally skim read their documents checking simply the figures are in line with expectations and then miss out on a couple of important rights.
-I doubt any of us would enter a finance agreement thinking we’ll default on repayments but should you ever find yourself in that unfortunate position, this information could be useful.
+I doubt any of us would enter a finance agreement thinking we’ll default on repayments, but should you ever find yourself in that unfortunate position, this information could be useful.

 ‘Thirds Rule’ – your repossession rights

-On a HP or CS, the lender has the right to notify you that they wish to repossess the vehicle in the event of non-payment.
-If they want to take it from private property, (a driveway or garage) then they would require a court order but not if they wish to collect it from a public place such as the side of the road.
+With hire purchase or a conditional sale, the lender has the right to notify you that they wish to repossess the vehicle in the event of non-payment.
+If they want to take it from private property (a driveway or garage), they require a court order - but not if they wish to collect it from a public place such as the side of the road.

-If they do try to repossess your vehicle without a court order when you have paid a third of the TAP then it is worth seeking legal advice.
+If they do try to repossess your vehicle without a court order when you have paid a third of the TAP, it’s worth seeking legal advice.
 The whole agreement could even become unenforceable and any payments made might be refundable.

-This right is written into the original agreement to protect you against depreciation and can save you a lot of money if you find yourself in serious negative equity, (owing more on the finance than the car is worth).
+This right is written into the original agreement to protect you against car depreciation, and can save you a lot of money if you find yourself with negative equity car finance (owing more on the finance than the car is worth).

-You should be aware that a ‘Voluntary Termination’ flag will be recorded on your credit file and whilst lenders are not allowed to use this information negatively, in terms of their credit scoring criteria, they may restrict the term or ask for a deposit on future deals to help prevent you being in the situation of reaching negative equity again.
+However, you should be aware that a ‘Voluntary Termination’ flag will be recorded on your credit file, and whilst lenders are not allowed to use this information negatively, they may restrict the term or ask for a deposit on future deals to help prevent you being in the situation of reaching negative equity again.

-I hope you never find yourself in a situation where this information is important to you but if you do need to take action using the ‘thirds’ and ‘halves’ rules, I’d recommend you make the notification to end your agreement in writing to the lender, keeping a copy for yourself, so that you have a clear record to refer back to should you need it.
+I hope you never find yourself in a situation where you need to use this information, but if you do need to take action using the ‘halves’ and ‘thirds’ rules, I’d recommend you make the notification to end your agreement in writing to the lender.
+You should also keep a copy for yourself, so that you have a clear record to refer back to should you need it.

-If you do and happen to be a Zuto customer and need help lowering your monthly repayments, it may be possible that we can help you find a lender who’ll refinance your current deal but it’s important to remember this could increase the overall cost of the vehicle in the long run.
+If you do need to know how to get out of a hire purchase agreement, or need help lowering your monthly payments, it may be possible that we can help you find a lender who’ll refinance your current deal - but it’s important to remember this could increase the overall cost of the vehicle in the long run.